remirobert/CameraEngine/README.md

 };
 ```

-If a feature is missing, or you want something special, please open an issue, it let code for you !  😎👍
+If a feature is missing, or you want something special, please open an issue, and let me code for you !  😎👍